 We know that when treating addiction, certain strategies have higher success rates.
 Detox, for example, requires medical care.
-While many regard individual, group therapy, and the 12-Step program as key elements to recovery, it’s important to understand that these strategies are evidence-based approaches.
+While many regard individual, group therapy, and the 12-Step program as key elements of recovery, it’s important to understand that these strategies are evidence-based approaches.

 Overall, holistic care won’t take the place of these treatment methods.
 In addition to the evidence-based methods, holistic treatment offers alternative ideas that are incredibly helpful for certain patients.

-There are many factors that influence an addiction.
+There are many factors that influence addiction.
 For example, mental health often plays a role, and trauma history may often lead to substance abuse.
 Additionally, there’s a genetic component that makes certain individuals more prone to addiction development.

 With dual diagnosis care and trauma therapy, you can reveal the cause of your addiction.
-Fortunately, if resolution is available, the likelihood of relapse decreases.
+Fortunately, if a resolution is available, the likelihood of relapse decreases.
 Holistic care recognizes that understanding the causes of addiction is necessary for creating the right treatment plan.